Tikkurila Anti-Reflex 2 Review

 Well yeah, and here’s another reason Mrs. Jones should use a bit of the old Tikkurila on her kitchen ceiling… Because it’s a durable matt!!
 Yes, a contract matt that doubles up as a durable!!
 Don’t get too carried away, if you scrub at this stuff, you’ll leave shiny cloth marks in an otherwise sea of dullness.
 But you will have a completely waterproof coating which is resistant to nasty grease, steam and other pollutants.
 I have no qualms using this CONTRACT MATT in someone’s bathroom or kitchen.

-Give it a spray
+Give Anti-Reflex a spray

 I love spraying, I do loads of it.
 It’s all good until you’re spraying a big, badly plastered ceiling.
 You must have had it, your finish is as smooth as glass, but you still get shadows due to the unevenness of the plater work, making it look patchy.
 Or worse still, your tip is on its way out and you’re getting track marks!!
 Believe me when I say, there is nothing more enjoyable to spray than anti-reflex!!
 More so when spraying than with brush and roller because you’re not knocked by the opacity issue as much!
 After all, it only takes 5 minutes to throw an extra coat at a ceiling once you’re all tapes up.
 Track marks are hidden (not that I suffer from such a fate), and shadowing is minimal.
-As mentioned somewhere further up, Tikkurila anti-reflex can be used as a mist AND as a top coat.
-So, juice your first coat right down and you’re good to spray an additional two top coats straight on.
-You’ll have the perfect finish by brew time.